From homotopy links to stratified homotopy theories: Preliminaries

 \subsection{Failure to be a Quillen-equivalence}

 Now that we have two homotopy theories, one for stratified simplicial sets, and one for stratified spaces, we want to show that they coincide through the adjunction $\RealStrat{-}\colon s\Strat\leftrightarrow\Strat\colon \SingStrat$.
 In the language of model categories, this would mean showing that the adjunction is a Quillen-equivalence.
-However, this adjunction already fails to be a Quillen-adjunction, since, the right adjoint $\SingStrat$ does not preserve fibrancy, as we show in the following example.

-\begin{recollection} Let $X\to P$ be a stratified space.
+However, this adjunction already fails to be a Quillen-adjunction, since, the right adjoint $\SingStrat$ does not preserve fibrancy, as we show in the following recollection. \begin{recollection} Let $X\to P$ be a stratified space.
 For $X$ to be fibrant, one has to check that for all regular flags $\I\in R(P)$, $D_P(X)(\I)$ is a Kan-complex.
-But note that by definition, those are equal to $\Sing(\HolIP(X))$, and so, are Kan-complexes, which means that any stratified space is fibrant.
+But note that by definition, those are equal to $\Sing(\HolIP(X))$, and so, are Kan-complexes, which means that any stratified space is fibrant as already observed in \cref{rem:StratSpacesAreFibrant}.
 On the other hand, for $\Sing_P(X)$ to be fibrant means that in any diagram of the form

 where $\Lambda^{\J}_k$ is admissible, there exists a lift.
 Using the adjunction $\RealP{-}\dashv\Sing_P$, and the fact that $\Sing_P(P)=N(P)$, this is equivalent to asking for a lift in diagrams of the form